 There will be a Piazza site for this class.
 We will post important announcements on Piazza so please check it regularly.
 We will not be using bcourses for this course, except to store the lectures in the Media Gallery for the course.
 Make sure to read the Piazza etiquette post!

 We take Academic Misconduct very seriously.
-Anyone caught cheating on a weekly quiz or exam will receive a failing grade and will also be reported to the University Office of Student Conduct.
+Anyone caught cheating on a weekly quiz or a homework will receive a 0 on that assessment, and be turned over to the Office of Student Conduct.
 The same goes for the exam.
 If you cheat on the final, you will receive an F in the course.
 Note that unauthorized redistribution of quiz or exam material to anyone or any online platform, during or even after the designated testing period, is not only academic dishonesty but also intellectual property infringement, and can result in suspension from the university.

 Late submission of homework will not be accepted under any circumstances, unless you have relevant university accommodations.
-If you have such accommodations, please provide the formal notification to me and your GSI before the end of the first week of classes.
+If you have such accommodations, please provide the formal notification to your GSI before the end of the second week of classes.
 There will be no alternate due dates for assignments missed due to illness, other commitments, and so on.
 The drops are intended to cover those situations.

 You are encouraged to discuss practice problems and homework with your fellow students and with course staff.
 Arguing with friends about exercises is an excellent and time-honored way to learn.
 However, you must write up all your assignments on your own.

 Copying assignments from others is not only dishonest, it also doesn’t help anyone.
 Each exercise requires its own combination of ideas, and each student needs practice in coming up with those combinations, or else they will be at a loss when trying to use probability theory in their future work.
 From a purely practical perspective, all students must work independently on Stat 88 quizzes and exams – no collaboration allowed.
 If a test is the first time a student works independently, then the test is not likely to go well.